jbonner7/lw_fargate_ecs_demo/README.md

 ```

 With the Fargate CPU and Memory, make sure you stick to the correct sizes.
 See the AWS docs - [CPU Task Guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html)

+Fargate will provision Amazon Linux2 instances unless you specify otherwise, so make sure to also use amd64/nginx in your sript - [amd6/nginx Docker Image] (https://hub.docker.com/r/amd64/nginx/)

 ### Initiate your Terraform
 Execute the terraform.
 First run the initialise to ensure the plugins you need are installed: